FrozenMouseIV/DisgaeaRPG-Translator/README.md

 - Set up your DEEPL API key on config.py file.
 You can get one for free [by following these instructions](https://support.deepl.com/hc/en-us/articles/360020695820-API-key-for-DeepL-API)Getting one is free.
 This isn't required, if you do not provide one, the Google Translate API will be used instead
 - Run the script.
 It will take care of everything for you.
 Read the game files, translate them and then apply the translations to your game
 - You will need to run the script every time there is a game update as updates will overwrite the translated files.
+- There are several settings you can adjust in config.py.
+IF you know what your're doing you can easily expand this tool to translate more files, and you can add your own dictionaries as well.

 ## What does this translate?